All Of Alaska’s Sea Ice Has Melted After Hottest Month On Record

 July 2019 has now been confirmed as the hottest month ever recorded.

 The heatwave drifted through the Arctic and pushed Alaska to experience its warmest month ever.
 The state’s average temperature of 58.1°F (14.5°C) was 1°F above the previous warmest month, set in July 2004, and 5.4°F warmer than the long-term average for July.

 In 125 years of record-keeping, cities and towns such as Anchorage, Utqiaġvik (formerly known as Barrow) and Kodiak all experienced their warmest month.

-The increased temperatures increased the likelihood of wildfires, triggered by lightning, which burned throughout June and July, covering large swathes of the state in thick smoke.
+The increased temperatures and dry weather increased the likelihood of wildfires, triggered by lightning, which burned throughout June and July, covering large swathes of the state in thick smoke.

 The combination of increased temperatures, wildfires and smoke has resulted in the complete melting of shoreline ice.